 The latte doesn’t stop at espresso and steamed milk, though.
 Many latte lovers make the drink their own by adding sweeteners, syrups, and other flavors.
 Others may use different types of milk, such as soy or almond milk.
 In some cases, people forego the coffee altogether and make a latte with tea instead.
 You might want to try the Gingerbread Latte or Eggnog Latte from Lifeboost.
 Alternatively, you can also choose to the Hazelnut Coffee.

 What is mocha?
 Mocha is short for a mocha latte or caffe mocha.
 According to the mocha definition, a mocha is made with an even ratio of chocolate to espresso.
 Steamed milk is then added but in a smaller quantity.
 Typically, the ratio is ⅖ chocolate, ⅖ espresso, and ⅕ milk.
 The mocha usually comes in a 10-12 ounce cup.

 According to most coffee enthusiasts, the mocha is a remix of the latte.
 Where the latte has a milder, creamy taste, the mocha is bold, sweet, and dark.
 Less cream allows for a much richer coffee flavor to come through, but the mocha is still an appealing drink for those who don’t love strong coffee as the chocolate cuts the bitterness.

 You can also easily customize your mocha in a variety of ways.
 Many coffee drinkers prefer white chocolate for a smoother, milder taste.
 You can also add toppings like whipped cream, chocolate and caramel syrup, and a sprinkle of cinnamon.
 Some innovative java fiends have added chocolate milk in the place of steamed milk and chocolate syrup.
-If you are up for some different but popular mocha flavors, you can choose to try the Peppermint Mocha or Cherry Mocha Truffle from Lifeboost.
+If you are up for some different but popular mocha flavors, you can choose to try the Peppermint Mocha from Lifeboost.

 How to Make a Latte